-Graduates of the KCC nursing program who pass the NCLEX-RN examination can seek employment as a registered nurse in hospitals, long-term care facilities, schools, home care and other community-based locations.
+Graduates of the KCC nursing program who pass the NCLEX-RN examination and obtain New York registered Nurse licensure can seek employment as a registered nurse in hospitals, long-term care facilities, schools, home care and other community-based locations.
 The license to practice enables you to obtain a position working in such areas as medicine, surgery, pediatrics, psychiatry, and maternity.

-Resources
+Nursing Profession Resources

-Information about nursing as a career as well as job opportunities and scholarship information can be obtained from the American Nurses Association at http://www.ana.org.
-Other useful resources include: the National Student Nurse Association at http://www.nsna.org; Discover Nursing at http://www.tcns.org; the National Black Nurses Association at http://www.tcns.org; and the National Hispanic Nurses Association at http://www.tbnispanicnurses.org
+Information about nursing as a career as well as job opportunities and scholarship information can be obtained from the American Nurses Association.
+Other useful resources include: the National Student Nurse Association; Discover Nursing; the Transcultural Nursing Society at; the National Black Nurses Association, and the National Hispanic Nurses Association.

 The faculty and staff at Kingsborough Community College are ready to support your education and professional growth.
-Nursing courses are taught by masters and doctoral prepared registered nurses who have many years of clinical practice experience.
-The Nursing Club is a campus organization that provides opportunities for support, assistance, and collaboration for pre-clinical and clinical nursing students.
+Nursing courses are taught by masters' and doctoral prepared registered nurses who have many years of clinical practice experience.
+The Nursing Club is a campus organization that provides opportunities for support, assistance, and collaboration for Pre-Clinical and clinical nursing students.
 The Nursing Club can be contacted at 718 368-5522.

 The nursing profession calls for lifelong learning.
-The KCC Nursing Program has articulation agreements with a number of colleges in the New York metropolitan area.
+To support your educational advancement, The KCC Nursing Program has articulation agreements with a number of colleges in the New York metropolitan area.
 These agreements allow you to easily transfer credits towards completing a Baccalaureate degree in nursing.
-Information regarding these agreements is available to the students in the Nursing Office -5522.
+Information regarding these agreements is available to the students in the Nursing Office at 718 368-5522.